grafana/grafana-infinity-datasource/docs/url.md

 ## Headers in the URL

 You can configure the headers required for the URL in the datasource config and also in the query headers.
 By default infinity datasource automatically sets two headers.
-Header `User-Agent : Grafana` will be set for all requests and `Content-Type : application/json`.
+Header `User-Agent : Go-http-client/1.1` will be set for all requests and `Content-Type : application/json`.
 You can override these headers in the datasource configuration page.

+Note: We suggest adding secure headers only via configuration and not in query.

 ## Allowed Hosts